 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
-Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with U.S. GAAP.
+Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
 Any failure to maintain effective internal controls could have an adverse effect on our business, financial position, results of operations, and growth prospects.